 Maybe you've seen a (they/them), (she/her) or (he/him) beside people's emails signatures?

 It doesn't matter if you're straight or part of LGBTQ community, cisgender or transgender, you have a pronoun!

 Not sure what someone's pronoun is?
-You can refer to them using the objective form of "they/them" until you find out what their pronoun is!
+You can refer to them using "they/them" until you find out what their pronoun is!

 For example: Not sure what their gender is?
 Why not ask them.

 Cisgender - a person whose sense of personal identity and gender corresponds with their birth sex.